-If you love the combo of science and art look no further than this simple art project for kids with a scientific twist!
-Or I could say this is a fab science experiment for kids with an artistic twist!
-Which is it?
-You be the judge…..
+If you love the combo of science and art look no further than this simple craft sticks project for kids with an educational twist!

 Do you all love the classic food-coloring-dyed-carnation-science-project as much as I do?
-No, that wasn’t a mouthful… Since we are exploring wood crafts and projects this month I thought it would be a good idea to see how wood soaks up dye.
+No, that wasn’t a mouthful… I thought it would be fun twist on the classic science project to see how wood soaks up dye.
 After all wood is a natural material and in theory should soak up color in a similar fashion to a flower, right?
 Well, the answer is yes!

 - Step Two Drop a few crafts sticks into each jar.
 They should begin to soak up the color within several minutes.
 Encourage your kids to let the sticks sit rather than stir up the color so that they can get a feel for observation side of the project.

 - Step Three After a few hours the color should have soaked up the stick halfway.
 Invite your child back and ask them to remove the sticks, blot the wet end, turn the stick over, and drop it in another color.